marietteswart1711-boop/DC24-Job-Card/README.md

 in a vehicle name that isn't on the list.
 The vehicle appears on the emailed job card and in the Excel export.

+## Dumping Site field

+Each job card has a Dumping Site dropdown: Borcherds Quarry, Okran, Drakenstein, Fuel44, Biogas, Nun2Waste, or Other.
+Selecting Other reveals a free-text field for a dumping site that isn't on the list.
+This is separate from the Safe Disposal Certificate follow-up (which records the disposal site's own signature and a certificate photo after the load is dumped) — Dumping Site is just a quick record of where the load was taken, filled in on the main job card itself.
+It appears on the emailed job card and in the Excel export.

 ## Downloading job card history to Excel

 On the **History** tab, tap **⬇ Download to Excel** to export the currently filtered list of job